nl900/Burger-Builder/README.md

 ## Burger Builder
 A React single-page app which allows the user to choose burger fillings and check it out.
+Connects to Firebase as backend.</br>

 The SPA has been adjusted to fit both desktop and mobile devices.

 <img src="src/assets/images/mobiledevscreen.png" width ="100" height ="125">